 For COS’s most recent project, and eighth consecutive installation during Salone del Mobile, COS collaborated with French architect Arthur Mamou-Mani and his eponymous studio to present ‘Conifera’, a large-scale sculptural installation in Milan’s Palazzo Isimbardi.
 Conceived as a site-specific outdoor work, ‘Conifera’ was produced through innovative 3D printing techniques and made from renewable resources including a compostable bio-plastic.
 The installation extended from the internal courtyard of the Palazzo and into the adjoining English garden, creating a sculptural pathway of wood and bioplastic composite lattices, woven together to create a journey through the historic architecture.

-In summer 2018, COS will continue its support of the Serpentine Galleries’ public performance series ‘Park Nights’.
-The special selection of live performances by multidisciplinary artists across art, music, film and technology will be hosted in a weekly series of live works staged within the Serpentine Pavilion throughout the summer.
-Also in 2018, COS partners with Dia Art Foundation to support the long-term installation of Dorothea Rockburne’s large-scale works at Dia:Beacon in New York.
+Through summer 2019, COS will continue its support of the Serpentine Galleries’ public performance series ‘Park Nights’.
+The special selection of live performances by multidisciplinary artists across art, music, film and technology will be hosted in a weekly series of live works staged within the Serpentine Pavilion.
+For the first time there will be a special Park Night hosted within COS’s hybrid store in London’s Coal Drops Yard.